IMANJAWAD/PRODIGY_internship/README.md

-this repository contains the codes of the tasks for the internship at Prodigy InfoTech
+this repository contains the codes of the tasks for the web development internship at Prodigy InfoTech